jgroshak/My-Projects/README.md

 # My Projects
-From data analysis to data bases to app dev
+From data analysis to databases to app dev